jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

 ENTRYPOINT ["/bin/build.sh"]
 ```

-It borrows from Hashicorp's minimal `alpine` image and installs a few common packages and `xorriso` to support the creation of ISO images.
+It starts with a minimal `alpine` base image and installs a few common packages (and `xorriso` to support the creation of ISO images).
 It then downloads the indicated version of the Packer installer and extracts it to `/bin/`.
 Finally it copies the `build.sh` script into the image and sets it as the `ENTRYPOINT`.

 #### Custom Action
-Turning this Docker image into an action only needs a very minimal amount of YAML to describe how to interact with the image.
+Turning this Docker image into an action requires just a smidge of YAML to describe how to interact with the image.

-So here is `.github/actions/packerbuild/action.yml`:
+Behold, `.github/actions/packerbuild/action.yml`:
 ```yaml
 # torchlight! {"lineNumbers":true}
 name: 'Execute Packer Build'